stanley021039/human-face-tracking/README.md

-# Video Streaming and tracking Homework 3 - Tracking=
+# Video Streaming and tracking Homework 3 - Tracking
 ## Objective
 ### Implementing visual multiple objects tracking on the screen(camera or videos).
 ### Tracking only one object that the user chooses.